Sydney Harbour National Park

 - Wharf access is for passenger loading and unloading only

-Lieutenant Ralph Clark cultivated the island as a vegetable garden in 1789 after arriving with the First Fleet the year before.
-Though his vegetables were continually stolen, the name Clark remains firmly attached to the island, which is now a recreational haven for Sydneysiders.
+The island was cultivated as a vegetable garden in 1789 by Lieutenant Ralph Clark, who arrived with the First Fleet the year before.
+Though his vegetables were continually stolen the name Clark remains firmly attached to the island, which is now a recreational haven for Sydneysiders.

 Savour a tranquil picnic lunch while you soak up Clark Island’s exceptional vistas and historic surroundings.
-Wander its bushland pathways and feel you’ve stepped into a postcard as you indulge in some of the city’s best Opera House and Harbour Bridge views.
+Or wander its bushland pathways and indulge in some of the city’s best Opera House and Harbour Bridge views.
 Just remember to book before you come.

-You can even reserve the island for a unique wedding venue or take a cultural tour of Clark Island with the crew of the Tribal Warrior.
+You can even reserve the island for a unique wedding venue, or take a cultural tour of Clark Island with Tribal Warrior.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.

 Fort Denison is home to a wealth of historic heritage.
 The Fort Denison heritage collection project invited volunteers to locate, identify, document, conserve, interpret and make accessible the heritage collections in Sydney Harbour National Park.
 This allowed NPWS to engage with the community and ensure our collections are protected.